bulgantamiri/fibostackclient/doc/source/configuration/index.rst

 Configuration
 =============

-OpenStackClient is primarily configured using command line options and environment variables.
+fibostackClient is primarily configured using command line options and environment variables.
 Most of those settings can also be placed into a configuration file to simplify managing multiple cloud configurations.